magnussolution/magnusbilling7/wiki/en/modules/call/call.rst

 Duration
 """"""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _call-buycost:

-Buy cost
+Buy price
-""""""""
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _call-sessionbill:

-Sell
+Sell price
-""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _call-agent_bill:

-Sell
+Sell price
-""""
+""""""""""

-We not write the description to this field.
+We did not write the description to this field.